 Residency and Application

 Move in within 12 months of completion and live there for 6 continuous months.
-Apply through your lender or via the Queensland Revenue Office online portal, and lodge within one year of taking possession.
+Apply through your lender or via the Queensland Revenue Office online portal.

 South Australia